NUBUCK LEATHER/SUEDE

 Cork-Care should be applied to prevent your Birkenstock Footbeds from drying out.
 When the cork no longer looks shiny, apply a thin coat of Cork-Care.
 Do not be alarmed by cracks which appear where the foot bends.
 This is an indication that the shoe is adapting to your walking pattern.
 These cracks are superficial and can be repaired.

 Please inspect your cork footbeds regularly.
 If cracks appear apply cork sealant as described above.
-If small pieces of cork start to chip out take your shoes to a Birkenstock workshop as this should be repaired immediately.
 If the cork breaks down too far the only option is to replace the entire footbed including the EVA sole unit.
 This is called recycling.

 WATER EXPOSURE